reritom/Trinity/README.md

 - For implementing routing (https://pdfs.semanticscholar.org/379d/087b54850fa6d98c07c2e3bb66f51a109179.pdf)
 - When running multiple injections, add tags to the logs of each section so that logs can be sorted in Django better.
 - Create a graph generator.
 Allow for 1 to n-1 neighbours.
 Allow the topology to change during the simulation.
+- Make a packet for naming a relay and linking a sensor name to a relay.
+- Make a packet which checks the relay name doesn't exist in the local network already.

 ## Authors